High school football: County teams still finding identities with more nonconference action coming Friday night

 The Hilltoppers were beaten handily by a much larger Stevens Point Pacelli squad, and the Pacers ran into a buzz saw in St. Joseph.

-Joseph Kayon showed he will be one of the area's best running backs with 154 yards rushing and a few big runs last week.
+Joseph Kayon showed he will be one of the area's best running backs with 154 yards rushing and a few big runs last week for Shoreland.

-Catholic Central is always good, and this should be a competitive matchup.
+Catholic Central is always good, even though its numbers are down, and this should be a competitive matchup.

 St. Joseph (1-0) at Racine St. Catherine's (1-0), 7 p.m.